sevmorris/macback-m1/README.md

 <details>
   <summary>Partial list of aliases</summary>

-`lm` - List all & sort by modification date with most recent first and directories first
+- List all & sort by modification date with most recent first and directories first `lm`

-- List only visible files & folders ll ld
+- List only visible files & folders<br>
+`ll`
+`ld`

 - List all files and folders
 la